Everyone should be able to access healthcare.

 https://www.healthequity.ca

-Community Volunteer Clinic as well as the Swan Program (for women)
+Community Volunteer Clinic as well as the Swan Program (for women)4158 Sheppard Ave E, Scarborough ON

-For appointments;
+For appointments:

 (647) 267-2176 or info@healthequity.caMuslim Welfare Centre